tauhidcp/cordova-plugin-mysql-direct-android/README.md

-# cordova-plugin-sql-direct-android
+# cordova-plugin-mysql-direct-android
-cordova plugin to execute sql query directly from android app
+cordova plugin to execute mysql query directly from android app

-#### for security reason, execute sql query direct from android app is totally risk. this plugin for education only!
+#### !! for security reason, execute sql query direct from android app is totally risk. this plugin for education only !!

-this plugin implemented from jdbc driver (http://www.java2s.com/Code/Jar/j/Downloadjdbcjar.htm). it allow you to execute sql query (select/insert/update/delete) from your cordova android app.
+this plugin implemented from jdbc driver (http://www.java2s.com/Code/Jar/j/Downloadjdbcjar.htm). it allow you to execute mysql query (select/insert/update/delete) from your cordova android app.

 ### Tested on: